defuse/defuse.github.io/content/pages/overview.md

 ### Ywallet

-Ywallet is a Zcash and [Ycash](https://y.cash/) wallet built independently from the Electric Coin Co SDKs.
+Ywallet is a Zcash and [Ycash](https://y.cash/) wallet built independently from the Electric Coin Company SDKs.

 ### Approved Grants